LanceMcCarthy/GoldenClouds/index.md

 ![guest wifi](https://user-images.githubusercontent.com/3520532/173122916-10271660-8cdf-4d39-8a6c-6cdf2537f3a4.png)

 > If you have trouble with the Wi-Fi, message Lance on Airbnb.
 He can usually fix it in just a couple minutes.
+Network traffic goes through a firewall that blocks known malicious traffic (C2 servers, RATs, etc).
+As long as you're using HTTPS, it doesn't see what you're doing because it only sees the root domain (e.g. facebook.com).
+If you'd like more information about how this works, Lance will share the details.

 ### Security Cameras